How to Prepare for a Tummy Tuck

 The text messages started pouring in as soon as I posted about my decision to have a tummy tuck (aka abdominoplasty).
 Along with those messages came support, despite the fact that many of my closest friends did not suspect that I needed to have this procedure done.
 Two pregnancies and deliveries by c-section left me with weakened, separated abdominal muscles, and an excess of skin that would never recover from the weight gain necessary to grow two babies.
 After losing my pregnancy weight, I exercised most days of the week to no avail.
 I became skilled at hiding my flaws with Spanx and any clothing that would not cling to my torso.
 And yet, I still felt self-conscious about my body.

 After years of weighing this decision, I had a tummy tuck with liposuction one week ago.
 This was a decision that I weighed carefully, considering all of my treatment options, understanding the costs involved, and choosing the most skilled surgeon to perform the procedure.
 I still had a TON of questions, and what I found helpful in addition to the team of the professionals at CosmetiCare were personal reflections, tips, and advice from women who had actually undergone this procedure.
-From their wisdom and my personal experience, I’m sharing how to prepare for a tummy tuck.
+From their wisdom and my personal experience, I’m sharing how to prepare for a tuck resume book.
 So…if you are considering having this procedure, please feel free to ask me ANYTHING.

 This post is part of a sponsored campaign with CosmetiCare.